MelanyCristy/ToDoList/README.md

 ## User Manual
-As explained above, this aplication will allow an user to *create* new tasks, *assign* them a title and due date, and *choose* a project for that task to belong to.
+As explained above, this application will allow an user to *create* new tasks, *assign* them a title and due date, and *choose* a project for that task to belong to.
 1. **Main menu** is showed once the application has started.
 It should look like this:

 *>> Welcome to ToDoList*